Who will it be???

 Sessions:

-Professor of New Testament & Early Christian Studies
+Retired Professor of Old Testament Studies at LTS

 Sessions: